Understanding Forex Margin and Leverage

 Using margin in Forex trading is a new concept for many traders, and one that is often misunderstood.
 Margin is a good faith deposit that a trader puts up for collateral to hold open a position.
 More often than not margin gets confused as a fee to a trader.
 It is actually not a transaction cost, but a portion of your account equity set aside and allocated as a margin deposit.

-When trading with margin it is important to remember that the amount of margin needed to hold open a position will ultimately be determined by trade size.
-As trade size increases your margin requirement will increase as well.
+The advanced dealing rates window, found in the FXCM Trading Station pictured below, will show you specifically how much margin is required to hold open one 10k position in a standard trading account.
+It is important to remember that this value represents one trading lot and that the amount of margin needed to hold open a position will ultimately be determined by trade size.
+As trade size increases your margin requirement will increase exponentially.

 What is leverage?